fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 ![Ghostty](/static/ghostty/ghostty-beta.png)

-I got private beta access (quite late), and [Ghostty](https://mitchellh.com/ghostty) is probably going to be out in the public as v1.0 any day now.
+I got private beta access (quite late), and [Ghostty](https://mitchellh.com/ghostty) is probably going to be out in its first public release any day now.
 Here are my initial impressions, having used it for a couple of weeks on macOS.

 <!-- more -->

 ## What I like about Ghostty

-I spend most of my day in the terminal and in Neovim specifically.
-Therefore, the terminal is my workhorse and I'm a little picky on what I need/want.
+I spend most of my workday in the terminal and in Neovim specifically.
+Therefore, the terminal is my workhorse and I'm a little picky about what I need/want.

 Ghostty is really snappy.
-However, I can't really tell a difference in snapniess from Kitty or Wezterm (when Wezterm is set to `max_fps = 120`) during daily work.
+However, I can't really tell a difference in snappiness from Kitty or Wezterm (when Wezterm is set to `max_fps = 120`) during daily work.

 It's very easy to configure the editor and enable e.g. opacity, background blur and make that look really flashy (hint, hint for all nerdy YouTubers out there).